lxvro7/StreetLegends/README.md

+# Street Legends.

-# Street Legends, a simple JavaFX game.
+Welcome to Street Legends, a simple JavaFX game.

-Welcome to **Street Legends**!
 Get ready for the ultimate racing experience where speed, skill, and strategy collide.
 Dominate the streets, conquer challenges, and prove you're the best racer out there! 🏎️💨

 ---